OS X Technology Usage Guidelines

 Focus on the action users can perform using the control.
 A good way to stay focused on the action is to begin the tag with a verb, for example, “Restores default settings” or “Add or remove a language from the list”.

 Use the fewest words possible.
-Try to keep your tags to a maximum of 60 to 75 characters.
-Because help tags are always on, it is important to keep your tag text unobtrusive—that is, short—and useful.
+Help tags are always on, so it’s important to keep your tag text unobtrusive—that is, short—and useful.
+As much as possible, keep tag text to a maximum of 60 to 75 characters.
 A tag should present only one concept and that concept should be directly related to the interface element.
 You can also omit articles to limit the length of the tag.
 Note that localization can lengthen the text by 20 to 30 percent, which is another good reason to keep the tag short.

 Use sentence-style capitalization.
 Sentence-style capitalization tends to appear more friendly and less formal to users (to learn more about this capitalization style, see “Capitalizing Labels and Text”).